Northshoot/symphony/ns-3.11/src/internet/doc/routing-overview.rst

 Link State Advertisements are used in OSPF routing, and we follow their formatting.

+It is important to note that all of these computations are done before packets are flowing in the network.
+In particular, there are no overhead or control packets being exchanged when using this implementation.
+Instead, this global route manager just walks the list of nodes to build the necessary information and configure each node's routing table.

 The GlobalRouteManager populates a link state database with LSAs gathered from the entire topology.
 Then, for each router in the topology, the GlobalRouteManager executes the OSPF shortest path first (SPF) computation on